 Immigrants can expand both labor supply (as workers) and labor demand (as employers).
 Immigrants, as earners of income, also create more demand for final goods.
 The following model builds on Lucas (1978) to introduce such general equilibrium reasoning.
-We extend this classic model to consider the role of immigrants and provide explicit constructs that can be examined empirically.
+We extend this classic model to consider the net effect of immigration on the economy and provide explicit constructs that can be examined empirically.